Wrapping normally from the upper-left.

 - La Cantera

-Also, the Spurs I think are winning.
+Also, the Spurs I think are winning in 2017.

 And omg, this is like the best new thing I just tried.
 Something called an affogado.
 Expresso w a scoop of vanilla ice cream, but it tastes like a super fresh coffee ice cream.